dreamcatcher-tech/network/Inbox/2024-01-15 1047 topics for chat with Ben.md

 when code is running and it changes its api signature ? the land of nouns / things vs the land of verbs / actions When is too much for LLM actions ?
+If we travelled this far just to get back to git, what other systems are we reinventing unnecessarily ? module loading ?